LEARN ABOUT ANAL SKIN TAGS

 What is an anal skin tag?

 Skin tags are extra-folds of anal tissue.
-They are also commonly referred to as sentinel, rectal, and perianal skin tags.
+They are also commonly referred to in the medical community as sentinel, rectal, and perianal skin tags.
 They may develop from the stretched overlying skin of a thrombosed external hemorrhoid or the way in which the tissue in an anal fissure fails to heal properly.

 Causes of Anal Skin Tags